MathiasJensen96/OLA2/README.md

     +-----------------+
 ```
 **Broker Topology:**
+In a broker topology, events are published to a central broker, which then distributes them to multiple consumers based on subscriptions.
+This topology is best suited for applications that require event broadcasting and scalable fan-out.

 - **Publish-Subscribe:** Broker topologies are excellent for applications that require a publish-subscribe model, where events are broadcast to multiple consumers or subscribers.
 - **Scalable Fan-Out:** They are well-suited for scenarios where you need to distribute events to a large number of consumers efficiently.